Code-Institute-Submissions/Mile-Stone-Project1-PianoClub-live-concerts-project/README.md

 -	Clickable Button (Bootstrap 4) on the “Home” page in the header  leads the user to the filling form, where they can send contacts to book their spot at the concert .
 -	External links in “How it works” section in the header allow users to discover the venue [The Swedish History Museum](https://historiska.se/) and get more information on the playlist on the community Facebook page due to the Facebook icon.
--	Conact form with the button - the filling form allows users to send contacts to book their spot at the concert .
+-	Conact form with the button - the filling form allows users to send contacts to book their spot at the concert.
 -	Footer external links – allow users to follow PianoClub socialmedia.
 These are consistent on each page.

 ## Features left to implement

-- In the future i would like to make the registration form interactive.
+- In the future i would like to make possible to submit data from the registration form.
 - For a better UX i would like in the future to create a possibility to update the concert's playlist directly on the website, not redirecting users to the project Facebook page.

 # Technologies Used